Orange-eat97/tp/docs/UserGuide.md

 CareLink requires **Java 17 or above** to run.

-* If **Java 17 or above** is not installed, please follow the specific installation instructions mentioned [here](https://se-education.org/guides/tutorials/javaInstallation.html) to avoid version issues
+* If **Java 17 or above** is not installed, please follow the specific installation instructions mentioned [here](https://se-education.org/guides/tutorials/javaInstallation.html) to avoid version issues.

 <div markdown="block" class="alert alert-info">

-**:information_source: Follow the guide that fits your computer's operating system**<br>
+**:information_source: Follow the guide that fits your computer's operating system.**<br>

 </div>